pry/pry/README.markdown

 Many new features are planned such as:

+* Increase modularity (rely more on plugin system)
 * Much improved tab completion (using [Bond](http://github.com/cldwalker/bond))
 * Improved JRuby support
 * Much improved documentation system, better support for YARD
-* Better support for code and method reloading
+* Better support for code and method reloading and saving code
 * Extended and more sophisticated command system, allowing piping between commands and running commands in background